-If this model is incorrect, then randomization-based inferences will be conservative but the coverage of the confidence intervals will still be correct as noted independently by (Gadbury 2001) and Robins (2002, § 2.1), and of course, other substantively meaningful models of effects are available Rosenbaum (ch.
-5 2002b, see) and Rosenbaum (§ 6 2002a, and also see) or Rosenbaum (2010, ch.
+- If this model is incorrect, then randomization-based inferences will be conservative, but the coverage of the confidence intervals will still be correct as noted independently by Gadbury (2001) and Robins (2002, Section 2.1).
+Other substantively meaningful models of effects are available (Rosenbaum 2002a, section 6; 2002b, ch.
+5; 2010, ch.
 2).
-For example, as Rosenbaum (2002c, 323) notes, if the treatment effect varies by a binary covariate x coding 0 for group 1 and 1 for group 2 (such that the parallel lines assumption is incorrect), we would then specify the potential responses to control as $Y{ib} - Z{ib}(\tau{x=1}x{ib} + \tau{x=0}(1 - x{ib}))$ for treatment effects that differ by group.
-I use the constant additive effects model in this paper to map most closely onto the causal quantities implied by the choice of a linear regression model for covariance adjustment: indeed, for this very reason I can show how both styles of covariance adjustment can produce identical quantities in Figure 6.
-Interested readers might find the discussion in Rosenbaum (2002c, § 3-6) useful for thinking about the equivalence of estimating an average treatment effect and testing a sequence of hypotheses about individual causal effects.

-For a single covariate, x and a regression fit $(Y{ib} - Z{ib}\tau{ib}) = \hat{\beta}0 + \hat{\beta}1 x{ib}, e{ib} = (Y{ib} - Z{ib}\tau{ib}) - (\hat{\beta}0 + \hat{\beta}1 x{ib})$ .
-The residual is written e, not $\hat{e}$ , because the regression fit is not an estimate of an unknown quantity but merely calculating a function of fixed features of the existing data.

-See discussion of the Hodges-Lehmann point estimate in Rosenbaum (2002a) and Rosenbaum estimation.
-It would be quite incorrect to interpret the difference means of residuals as an estimate of a treatment effect, because the residuals have already have specific causal hypotheses built into them as just described.
+For example, as Rosenbaum (2002c, 323) notes, if the treatment effect varies by a binary covariate x coding o for group 1 and I for group 2 (such that the parallel lines assumption is incorrect), then we would specify the potential responses to control as $Y{ib} - Z{ib}(\tau{x=1}x{ib} + \tau{x=0}(1 - x{ib}))$ for treatment effects that differ by group.
+I use the constant additive effects model in this chapter to map most closely onto the causal quantities implied by the choice of a linear regression model for covariance adjustment: indeed, for this very reason, I show how both styles of covariance adjustment can produce identical quantities in Figure 32.6.
+Interested readers might find the discussion in Rosenbaum (2002c, section 3-6) useful for thinking about the equivalence of estimating an average treatment effect and testing a sequence of hypotheses about individual causal effects. - 9 For a single covariate x and a regression fit $(Y{ib} Z{ib}T{ib}) = \hat{\beta}0 + \hat{\beta}1 x{ib}, e{ib} = (Y{ib} Z{ib}\tau{ib}) (\hat{\beta}0 + \hat{\beta}1 X{ib})$.
+The residual is written e, not \hat{e} , because the regression fit is not an estimate of an unknown quantity, but merely calculating a function of fixed features of the existing data. - 10 See discussion of the Hodges-Lehmann point estimate in Rosenbaum (2002a; 2002b, ch.
+2) for more formal discussion of randomization-justified point estimates of causal effects.
+In the context of a large, cluster randomized field experiment with binary outcomes and nonrandom noncompliance, Hansen and Bowers (2009) show how one may approximate the results of testing sequences of hypotheses with simple calculations of means and assothat this is a method of hypothesis testing, not of estimation.
+It would be quite incorrect to interpret the difference of means of residuals as an estimate of a treatment effect because the residuals already have specific causal hypotheses built into them as just described.